 The Decision Matrix should be used to ensure you select the most appropriate Procurement Journey Route

-This Route of the Procurement Journey provides guidance for unregulated procurements of £50k and under, low risk and a non repetitive nature which is un-regulated.
-This Route should still only be used by individuals who are authorised to procure for their Organisation.
+This Route of the Procurement Journey provides guidance for unregulated procurements under £50k, low risk and a non repetitive nature.
+This Route should only be used by individuals who are authorised to procure for their Organisation.